-Langtang Trek is a wonderfully scenic hiking trip that takes you to explore the naturally beautiful Langtang valley.
+Langtang Trek is a wonderfully scenic hiking trip that takes you to explore the naturally beautiful Langtang Valley.
 This is the nearest hiking trail from Kathmandu which takes you to the alpine Himalayan zone in a short period of time.
-Langtang valley is situated to the North of Kathmandu and is sandwiched between the Himalayan range to the north and a slightly lower range of snowy peaks to the south.
+Langtang Valley is situated to the North of Kathmandu and is sandwiched between the Himalayan range to the north and a slightly lower range of snowy peaks to the south.

 The Langtang trek combines spectacular views of the Himalayas with great cultural insights.
 In this trekking, you can enjoy the outstanding views of Mount Langtang Lirung (7246 meters), Dorje Lakpa (6966 meters), Gang Cheenpo (6388 meters), and Ganesh Himal (7429 meters).
 It grants you an opportunity to explore beautiful mountain villages habituated by Tamang People.
 Tamang is one of the major ethnic communities in Nepal.
 The lifestyle of Tamangs who live in the Langtang area is highly influenced by Tibetan Buddhist culture.
 Further in this cultural trek, you will also get to see ancient Buddhist monasteries.

 About the origin of the name ‘Langtang’ of that place, locals tell an interesting legend.
 According to the legend, in ancient times, one of the Buddhist monks called Lama lost his yak.
 When in search of yak he discovered this beautiful valley.
-In the Tibetan language, the word ‘Lang’ means ‘yak’ and ‘tang’ means ‘to follow’.
-As this valley found when the following yak, later this place called Langtang.
+In the Tibetan language, the word ‘Lang’ means ‘yak’, and ‘tang’ means ‘to follow’.
+As this valley was found when the following yak, later this place called Langtang.
 In the upper part of this valley, we find lots of yaks.
 They are grazing in an open meadow.

-Syabru Besi is the gateway of Langtang valley trekking.
+Syabru Besi is the gateway of Langtang Valley trekking.
 It is reachable after 6 hours of drive from Kathmandu.
 From Syaphrubeshi the trail swings north into the Langtang valley crossing the river several times along with oak and rhododendron forests.
-Upon reaching Langtang valley firstly, you visit Langtang village.
+Upon reaching Langtang Valley firstly, you visit Langtang village.
 Afterward, the trail moves towards Kyanjin Gompa crossing through the glacial moraine.

-Kyanjin Gompa is the last place on this trekking.
+Kyanjin Gompa is the last place on this trek.
 From Kyanjin Gompa, there will also be a chance to climb Kyangjin Ri (4900m), if you wish.
 This is a non-technical climb that can be done by trekkers without any previous climbing skills.
 From its top, you will get 360-degree mountain views.

 After exploration around Kyanjin Gompa, finally, you will start to trek back through the Langtang magnificent valley, until you reach Syabru Besi.
 From Syabrubesi you drive back to Kathmandu.
 All in all, this is a great trek and can be done by anybody who can walk 5-6 hours a day.
 If you are in doubt as to your level of fitness please add porters, as they will then carry your backpack.